vicchi/wp-biographia/readme.txt

 * This is the fourth version of WP Biographia which fixes a fatal bug in v2.1; please upgrade to this version and skip v2.0.

 = 2.1 =
-* This is the third version of WP Biographia; adds support for per user suppression of displaying the Biography Box on posts, on pages and on posts and pages, plus bug fixes and minor UI changes.
+* This is the third version of WP Biographia; adds support for per user hiding of displaying the Biography Box on posts, on pages and on posts and pages, plus bug fixes and minor UI changes.

 = 2.0 =
 * This is the second version of WP Biographia and incorporates new features and bug fixes as well as some under-the-hood plumbing changes; in particular the plugin file locations have changed to reflect WordPress plugin development recommendations